A/B Test

 What is Product Enablement?
 Product enablement helps employees at large companies gain relevant product knowledge.
 The term takes its name from sales enablement, the...

-What is Product Excellence?
-Product excellence is a customer-focused framework for developing a significant or impactful product or feature and getting it to market...
+Product excellence is a customer-focused framework for developing a significant products or features and getting it to market quickly.

 What is a Product Launch?
 A product launch refers to a business’s planned and coordinated effort to debut a new product to the market...